 Great St Mary’s provides a large, attractive and unique concert venue in the centre of one of the most historic and beautiful of England’s cities.
-To find out more about booking Great St Mary’s for your concert, please contact the parish office and for prices please see our editable booking form.
+To find out more about booking Great St Mary’s for your concert, please contact the parish office

 A standard concert booking will generally include the following, in addition to use of the main church for the concert performance:

 - use of the narthex and/or south lobby

 - trestle tables and cloths

 - standard lighting

 - orchestra seating

 - one Yamaha upright piano (tuning cost not included)